JasonWaataja/JWS/README.md

 For example, "time 3m20s" will rotate the image every three minutes and 20 seconds and "time 120" will rotate the image every two minutes.

-The jws executable also accepts command line arguments that supersede the config file.
-Check the soon to exist man page for a list of available options.

 #### Files Section
 After a line with the text `files`, any lines with text on them are treated as files or directories to be added.
 Try to use absolute paths.
 An regular file